The Diviners (play): Act II - "The Sky and the Water"

 Eventually, Basil comes by the garage to pick up his newly repaired bike.
-As Ferris reattaches a stray tire, Buddy rubs grease on himself, and as Basil takes a look at his ringworm, he gets annoyed at Ferris for not following his instruction to wash him with cold water -- something he's tried to explain the entire summer.
+As Ferris reattaches a stray tire, Buddy rubs grease on himself, and as Basil takes a look at his ringworm, he gets annoyed at Ferris for not following his instruction to wash him with cold water—something he's tried to explain the entire summer.
 Showers grows irritated that Ferris hid information that could help Buddy, which Ferris tries to justify with how he feels when his son is around water and the trauma he has from watching his wife drown.
 The argument ends with the decision to wash him a second time.
 This attempt greatly fails, as Ferris ends up letting Buddy run free out of distress, causing him to get caught in a terrible storm.
 Showers takes it upon himself to find Buddy, who believes that he is suffocating.
 He "teaches" him to breathe in rain, slightly ridding him of his fear and allowing him to briefly enjoy himself.
 When Jennie Mae comes after them, Showers tells her to tell her father that he and the boy will be down to the river.
-However, she runs into Norma-- who has caught Darlene sneaking out to dance with Dewey, condemning her "sinful" behavior -- and tells her of the events regarding the preacher and the boy, telling her to inform Ferris if she finds him.
+However, she runs into Norma—who has caught Darlene sneaking out to dance with Dewey, condemning her "sinful" behavior—and tells her of the events regarding the preacher and the boy, telling her to inform Ferris if she finds him.
 Norma takes this as a baptizism, and sends Dewey off to find Ferris.

 When Showers and Buddy arrive at the river, Buddy is convinced to wade in the shallow of the river to acclimate himself.
 When he hears singing coming from the townspeople who have come for the "baptism", he mistakes it for the river talking to him, and Showers turns his attention away from him to rage about their gross misinterpretation of what is happening.
 Buddy, believing that he can breathe in water, steps into the deep end of the river and is pulled under by the current.
 Showers is only made aware of this after hearing Jennie Mae's cries for her brother, and although he tries to save him, he fails, and the boy drowns.

 Second Elegy

-The second elegy very closely mirrors the first one, this time detailing Buddy's legacy in farmwork -- describing the harvest as "[turning] the earth to the earth like a child to his mother."
+The second elegy very closely mirrors the first one, this time detailing Buddy's legacy in the town, describing the harvest as "[turning] the earth to the earth like a child to his mother."